openzipkin/brave/instrumentation/spring-rabbit/README.md

 # brave-instrumentation-spring-rabbit

-## Tracing for Spring AMQP (RabbitMQ)
+## Tracing for Spring Rabbit
-This module provides instrumentation for spring-amqp based services.
-Currently, the only broker supported by spring-amqp is RabbitMQ.
+This module provides instrumentation for spring-rabbit based services.

 ## Configuration